Writing contests, conferences, workshops, editing services, calls for submissions, and more.

 THE WRITER’S WORKSHOP Review publishes the best in creative nonfiction, fiction, and interviews.
 Send us narrative nonfiction, personal essays, short stories, short shorts, as well as travel, food and wine, and writing with a strong narrative element.
 Submissions: email@example.com.
 For more, contact firstname.lastname@example.org.
 Websites: www.thewritersworkshop.net, or www.thewritersworkshopreview.net.

-YOU THINK YOU CAN write, but maybe you can’t.
+YOU THINK YOU can write, but maybe you can’t.
 You think you have something to say, but maybe you don’t.
 But, then again, maybe you excel at both.
-Submit whatever poems whenever by email to firstname.lastname@example.org.
+Submit whatever poems whenever by e-mail to email@example.com.
 Simultaneous submissions and previously published poems are welcome.
 The Great American Poetry Show, www.tgaps.net.

 14TH ANNUAL PALM Beach Poetry Festival in Delray Beach, FL, January 15–20, 2018.
 Focus on your work with America’s most celebrated poets: Laure-Anne Bosselaar, Gabrielle Calvocoressi, Chard deNiord, Beth Ann Fennelly, Ross Gay, Rodney Jones, Phillis Levin, Aimee Nezhukumatathil, Tim Seibles.
 Six days of workshops, readings, craft talks, panel discussion, manuscript conferences: Lorna Blake, Sally Bliumis-Dunn, Nicole Brown; social events, and so much more.
 Special guest: Coleman Barks.
-To find out more, visit www.palmbeachpoetryfestival.org.
+To find out more, please visit website: www.palmbeachpoetryfestival.org.

-2017 TALKING WRITING prize for Personal Essay: $500 plus publication.
+2017 TALKING WRITING PRIZE for Personal Essay: $500 plus publication.
 Topic: Writing and faith.
 How do you tackle life’s big questions?
 We want honest, unsentimental nonfiction about belief, mortality, atheism, culture of origin, or anything else connected to soul searching through words.
 Entry fee: $15.
 Deadline: October 16. http://talkingwriting.com/tw-contests.